 Speech and language therapists play a vital role in securing the best possible outcome for legal cases involving adults or children with communication and/or swallowing difficulties.

-Expert Court Reports work with leading specialists in the field of speech and language therapy (SLT) to draft comprehensive medicolegal and expert witness reports for our clients.
+Expert Court Reports work with leading speech and language pathologists in the field of speech and language therapy (SLT) to draft comprehensive medico legal and expert witness reports for our clients.

 What type of legal cases warrant an SLT expert report?